 Diabetes resources — support for people with diabetes

 Managing diabetes is tough, but it’s even tougher if you’re trying to do it alone.
-Roche Diabetes Care and Accu-Chek® are committed to providing every person with diabetes the support they need to make daily management simply easy.
+Accu-Chek® is committed to providing every person with diabetes the support they need to make daily management simply easy.

 Giving you access to Accu-Chek products like blood glucose meters and lancing devices is just the start.
 In this article you’ll find information and links to helpful resources that can help you in your daily management, as well as help you reach your long-term health goals.